 A woman, by contrast, needs to talk. she needs to analyze things and talk just to get rid of her emotional frustrations etc. But very few men realize that and understand that need so they consider their wives to be inconsiderate, dragging them down, putting pressure on them and basically too demanding.

-the good thing about a man being solution oriented is that he will be a responsible person, looking for ways to augment parnassa if he is not making a decent living. he will come up with solutions to manage life’s expenses.
+The good thing about a man being solution oriented is that he will be a responsible person, looking for ways to augment parnassa if he is not making a decent living. he will come up with solutions to manage life’s expenses.
 So the solution aspect can be very useful.
 Every quality that your spouse has can be used in a good way.

 The point is, both men and women have to keep in mind each other’s reality, when dealing with each other.
 It is very important to learn to understand each other and each others differences in approaching situations.
 Rather than becoming frustrated with each other’s characters or qualities, we need to learn to appreciate our differences and use them in a positive way to compliment each other and run a balanced happy home.